 - Shift down, giving you more power with each pull

-- Deliver the greater longevity—and your best ROI
+- Deliver the greatest longevity—and your best ROI

 Question your prospective rolloff manufacturer